nuxt/docs/en/guide/assets.md

 If you don't want to use webpacked Assets from the `assets` directory, you can create and use the `static` directory in your project root directory.

-These files will be automatically serve by Nuxt and accessible in your project root URLs.
+These files will be automatically serve by Nuxt and accessible in your project root URL.

 This option is helpful for files like `robots.txt`, `sitemap.xml` or `CNAME` (for like GitHub Pages).

-From your code you can then reference those files with `/` URL:
+From your code you can then reference those files with `/` URLs:

 ```html
 <!-- Static image from static directory -->